ninad4290/ninad4290/README.md

 🤔 I’m looking for help with web development
 <br>
 <br>
-💬 Interested in learning React js and ML using NumPy
+💬 I am interested in learning React js and ML using NumPy.
 <br>
 <br>
 💡 I’m looking for co-op opportunities for Fall 2023